BlueBrain/circuit-build/doc/source/circuit_files.rst

 **circuit_config.json**

 The `SONATA`_ file describing the location of the circuit files.
-Roughly equivalent to the CircuitConfig file.
+Roughly equivalent to the legacy CircuitConfig file.

 **node_sets.json**
 Generated `Node Sets`_ for the `SONATA`_ circuit.